tuankhoin/toilet-pandemia/README.md

 ```
 * When ending functionality, rather than `Destroy`, system will deactivate the object ( `GameObject.SetActive(false)` ) and put it back to the data structure for later usage.

-Currently in the game, the object pool is being used on the following objects that will require the most amount of `Instantiate` if not using pool:
+Currently in the game, the object pool is being used on the following objects that will require the most amount of `Instanstiate` if not using pool:
 * Karens
 * Bonus items
 * Fireball shot by Karens